pythonsingapore/pugs-org-sg/content/20161009-agm-announce.md

 * Activities for 2017
 * Open discussion

-Please join us if you are interested in shaping local Python comminities.
+Please join us if you are interested in shaping local Python communities.